 Figure 10-4 is a timing diagram of an 8-bit, MSB-first SPI transfer in which CPHA equals one.
 Two waveforms are shown for SCK, one for CPOL equal to zero and another for CPOL equal to one.
 The diagram may be interpreted as a master or slave timing diagram since the SCK, MISO and MOSI pins are directly connected between the master and the slave.
-The MISO signal shown is the output from the slave and the MOSI signal shown is the output from the slave select input to the slave.
+The MISO signal shown is the output from the slave and the MOSI signal shown is the output from the master.
+The SS line is the slave select input to the slave.